OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/service-fabric/service-fabric-reliable-services-communication.md

         result = new ExceptionHandlingRetryResult(exceptionInformation.Exception, false, retrySettings, retrySettings.DefaultMaxRetryCount);
         return true;

-        // if exceptionInformation.Exception is unknown (let hello next IExceptionHandler attempt toohandle it) result = null;
+        // if exceptionInformation.Exception is unknown (let the next IExceptionHandler attempt to handle it) result = null;
         return false;
     }